Archive-42/My-Notes-Compilation/symbol.md

 2. There are many system symbols used by JavaScript which are accessible as `Symbol.*`.
 We can use them to alter some built-in behaviors.
 For instance, later in the tutorial we’ll use `Symbol.iterator` for [iterables](iterable.html), `Symbol.toPrimitive` to setup [object-to-primitive conversion](object-toprimitive.html) and so on.

 Technically, symbols are not 100% hidden.
 There is a built-in method [Object.getOwnPropertySymbols(obj)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertySymbols) that allows us to get all symbols.
-Also there is a method named [Reflect.ownKeys(obj)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect/ownKeys) that returns *all* keys of an object including symbolic ones.
+Also there is a method named [Reflect.ownKeys(obj)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect/ownKeys) that returns _all_ keys of an object including symbolic ones.
 So they are not really hidden.
 But most libraries, built-in functions and syntax constructs don’t use these methods.

 <a href="optional-chaining.html" class="page__nav page__nav_prev"><span class="page__nav-text"><span class="page__nav-text-shortcut"></span></span><span class="page__nav-text-alternate">Previous lesson</span></a><a href="object-toprimitive.html" class="page__nav page__nav_next"><span class="page__nav-text"><span class="page__nav-text-shortcut"></span></span><span class="page__nav-text-alternate">Next lesson</span></a>

-<span class="share-icons__title">Share</span><a href="https://twitter.com/share?url=https%3A%2F%2Fjavascript.info%2Fsymbol" class="share share_tw"></a><a href="https://www.facebook.com/sharer/sharer.php?s=100&amp;p%5Burl%5D=https%3A%2F%2Fjavascript.info%2Fsymbol" class="share share_fb"></a>
+<span class="share-icons__title">Share</span><a s%3A%2F%2Fjavascript.info%2Fsymbol" class="share share_tw"></a><a href="https://www.facebook.com/sharer/sharer.php?s=100&amp;p%5Burl%5D=https%3A%2F%2Fjavascript.info%2Fsymbol" class="share share_fb"></a>

 <a href="tutorial/map.html" class="map"><span class="map__text">Tutorial map</span></a>